 The closest facility and OD cost matrix services perform very similar analyses; the main difference, however, is in the output and the computation speed.
 OD cost matrix service generates results more quickly but cannot return the true shapes of routes or their driving directions.
 It is designed to quickly solve large M x N problems and, as a result, does not internally contain the information required to generate route shapes and driving directions.
 Alternatively, the closest facility service returns routes and directions but performs the analysis more slowly than the OD cost matrix service.
 If you need driving directions or true shapes of routes, use the closest facility service; otherwise, use the OD cost matrix service to reduce the computation time.

 You can use the traffic map service to visualize real time traffic speeds and incidents such as accidents, construction sites, or street closures.
 Traffic visualization displays information about how travel speeds on specific road segments change over time.
 The traffic incidents in the map service provides the location of the incidents and some attributes such as the severity, the expected start and end time, as well as the description of the incident.
 The traffic speed and incident data is updated every five minutes.

-The traffic map service acts as a good background layer to display the results from network analysis services.
-The traffic data used by the traffic map service is also used by the network analysis services when performing analysis.
+The traffic map service acts as a good background layer to display the results from Routing services.
+The traffic data used by the traffic map service is also used by the Routing services when performing analysis.
 If you want to emphasize why a particular route was returned by the route service, you can display the traffic map along with the route to show areas of traffic congestion that influenced the choice of roads used by the route.